symbol/symbol-docs/source/concepts/account.rst

 Hierarchical Deterministic Wallets
 **********************************

-Symbol supports a multi-account hierarchy, enabling the generation of multiple public keys (deterministic wallets) without revealing the private key.
-The deterministic wallets are derived from a single binary seed converted from a mnemonic code - a group of 24 human-readable words - using elliptic curve mathematics.
+Symbol supports a multi-account hierarchy, enabling the generation of multiple accounts from a single binary seed.
+The seed is encoded as a mnemonic passphrase - a group of 24 human-readable words - using elliptic curve mathematics.

-As HD wallets share a common seed, an owner of the wallets can backup the wallets by securely storing a single mnemonic code.
-Additionally, the multi-account hierarchy supports several chains of keypairs (multiple trees), giving the owner selective sharing of wallet public keys.
+As the child accounts share a common seed, the owner of the HD wallet can backup the accounts derived by securely storing a single mnemonic passphrase.
+Additionally, the multi-account hierarchy supports several chains of keypairs (multiple trees), giving the owner selective use and sharing of accounts.

-Symbol only uses the **hardened child key derivation** scheme of derivation, which means only private keys are used to derive child keys.
-The 'NIP-6<https://github.com/nemtech/NIP/blob/master/NIPs/nip-0006.md>' defines the complete specification on how HD wallets are defined on Symbol.
+Symbol uses the **hardened child key derivation scheme**, which means that child private keys are derived from parent private keys.
+The `NIP-6 <https://github.com/nemtech/NIP/blob/master/NIPs/nip-0006.md>`_ defines the complete specification on how HD wallets are defined on Symbol.

-To generate new HD Wallets, you can use the library 'symbol-hd-wallets<https://github.com/nemfoundation/symbol-hd-wallets>', available for TypeScript and JavaScript.
+To generate new HD Wallets, you can use the library `symbol-hd-wallets <https://github.com/nemfoundation/symbol-hd-wallets>`_, available for TypeScript and JavaScript.

 ******
 Guides